nimboya/tf-checkov/README.md

-# checkov and Terraform for Well-Architected
+# Terraform and checkov for Well-Architected

 Using checkov to improve Terraform code to make it confirm to the  [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/)

+## Pre-Requities
+- Terraform